-An article published this summer in The Telegraph reported on some tourists in Rome who kicked up a stink when they were charged 42 Euros for two ice creams and a bottle of water in a cafe.
+An article published in The Telegraph a few years ago told the tale of a few tourists in Rome who kicked up a stink when they were charged 42 Euros for two ice creams and a bottle of water in a cafe.
 Thinking that they were being scammed, they even went so far as to get the police involved.

-Here's the problem: the prices were clearly marked on the menu that they failed to read.
+But it turns out that the cafe had done nothing wrong, as the prices were clearly marked on the menu that they failed to read.

-How is it possible that ice cream and water can actually cost that much, you ask?
-Because they sat down at a table rather than taking them to-go.
+But wait.
+How is it possible that ice cream and water can actually cost that much?

-I learned very quickly while living in Italy that as soon as you sit down in a cafe, the price of coffee, water, beer, pastry, gelato — pretty much everything — doubles or even triples in price.
-People don't really tip in restaurants, let alone cafes, and even though there are always tables, you will see that they are rarely filled by Italians.
-Therefore, cafes are not usually staffed to serve people during the day, so prices go up to reflect the additional work required.
+I learned very quickly while living in Italy that as soon as you sit down in a cafe, the price of coffee, water, beer, pastries, gelato — pretty much everything — doubles or even triples in price!

-So what do you do if you don't want to pay sit down prices?
+So what do you do if you don't want to pay the sit-down prices?

-My advice?
-Employ the grab and go strategy of the Italians or, make sure you look very closely at the menu (sometimes there are two prices listed).
-If you really need to sit down in a cafe, try and get a few blocks away from the major tourist sites, as their prices will be the highest (and in my experience the least authentic.)
+Employ the grab and go strategy that the locals use or make sure you look very closely at the menu — there are usually two prices listed.
+And, if you really need to sit down in a cafe, try and get a few blocks away from the major tourist sites, as their prices will be the highest.